Validate case data

 Objectives

-• Demonstrate how to validate data
+• Demonstrate how to tag and validate data to make analysis more reliable

 Prerequisite